Hemp Seeds, Oil, and Milk: Great Nutrition and Health Benefits

 Since GLA and SDA are both made in our bodies, people might wonder why their presence in hemp seeds is significant.
 The reason is that the chemical reactions that make these fatty acids are sometimes hindered by other substances in the body.
 It's beneficial to eat preformed GLA and SDA instead of relying entirely on our body's production of these chemicals.

-The benefits of hemp seed oil can be obtained by eating hemp seeds or isolated hemp oil.
+The benefits of hemp seed oil can be obtained by eating hemp seeds or the extracted oil.
 Unrefined, cold pressed hemp oil is green in color due its chlorophyll content and has a pleasant, slightly nutty taste.
 The oil shouldn't be heated, since high temperatures may damage its fatty acids.
-It should also be refrigerated and stored in a dark bottle to prevent damage from heat, light, or oxygen.
-Hemp oil is added to skin creams.
-Some people report that it's a very effective moisturizer.

 How to Make Raw Hemp Seed Power Bars